HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## An example of using -f format operator
+## An Example of Using -F Format Operator

 ```powershell
 Write-output("The drivername {0} is vulnerable with a matching SHA256 hash of {1}" -f $Filename, $SHA256)